Theater Kid

 The acceptance letter from Marlboro College in Vermont arrived on a Tuesday.
 Jason read it three times in his car before going inside.

-At dinner-a rare event where all three Hartleys occupied the same room-he told them.
+At dinner—a rare event where all three Hartleys occupied the same room—he told them.
+His parents had removed their headsets for the meal, but they both kept glancing toward their bedrooms like prisoners calculating escape routes.

 "Vermont?" his mother said, cigarette smoke curling from her nostrils.
 "That's across the whole damn country."